visual-essays/essays/docs/README.md

 # Viewer Tags {#viewer-tags}

 Custom tags are added to essay text to define viewers that are inserted into the generated page.
 Each viewer tag includes a **.ve-** prefix and must appear at the beginning of a new line.
-Viewer tags accept one or more positional and/or key-value arguments.
-A positional argument is simply a text string that follows the tag.
-Some viewers can accept multiple positional arguments, in which case the ordering is important.
-Key-value arguments take the form of `<KEY>=<VALUE>`, explicitly defining the attribute name and value.
-Key-value arguments must follow any positional arguments used.
-For both positional and key-value arguments a value with a space must be enclosed in quotes.
+Viewer tags accept one or more positional and/or key-value attributes.

+- A `positional attribute` is a text string that follows the tag.
+Some viewers can accept multiple positional attributes, in which case the ordering is important.
+- `Key-value attributes` take the form of `<KEY>`=`<VALUE>`, explicitly defining the attribute name and value.
+Key-value attributes must follow any positional arguments used.
+For both positional and key-value attributes a value with a space must be enclosed in quotes.
+- Key-value attributes that use a value of "_true_" or "_false_" are also known as `boolean attributes`.
+Boolean attributes may be specified with the attribute name only or as a key-value attribute with a _true_ or _false_ value.
+When the attribute is present without the value the attribute value resolves to _true_, otherwise it is assumed to be _false_.

 ## [⇧](#top) .ve-header {#ve-header}